mauricewhitt/github-portfolio/Prortfolio Overview.md

 Feel free to reach out to me if you have any questions, suggestions, or collaboration opportunities.
 You can contact me via email at [your.email@example.com](mailto:your.email@example.com).

 Thank you for visiting my repository!
 I hope you find these examples inspiring and informative.
-Remember to replace placeholders like [Example SQL Query 1], [Data Science Project 1], and [Power BI Dashboard 1] with actual titles and descriptions of your examples.
-Similarly, update the contact information and LinkedIn profile link to reflect your own details.
-Feel free to customize the sections, add more examples, or provide additional information as needed.